 For example, one cannot purchase $1,499.00 worth of supplies every quarter from the same vendor.

-The fiscal year total to that vendor would be $5,996.00 which requires competitive bidding.
+The fiscal year total to that vendor would be $5,996.00 which requires quotes to be obtained.

 In order to be sure the items below are within the standards set by the University and to maintain systems compatibility as necessary, pre-approval is necessary from the appropriate department cited below, prior to completing your Purchase Requisition: